JustinWeyenberg/blog/README.md

 # Website Summary

-Based on the Foundation template for Gatsby.
+Based on the Foundation template for [Gatsby][gatsby].
 Check it out on [GitHub](https://github.com/stackrole/gatsby-starter-foundation).

 A starter to launch your blazing fast personal website and a blog, Built with [Gatsby][gatsby] and [Netlify CMS][netlifycms].